Project Domains and Categories of Computer Science Projects

 - Digital classroom or learning platform

-- Voice assistance app for accessibility
+- Voice assistance application for accessibility

 PHP

-- Admission or hostel management system
+- Admission or hostel management application

-- Online food ordering or e-commerce platform
+- Online food ordering application or e-commerce

 - Blood donation management system

-- Employee transport management system
+- Employee transport management application

 MATLAB